 We’ve got another post that go over all of the flights from Siem Reap to Bangkok in more detail.

 The easiest way to get from Siem Reap to Bangkok is by direct bus, although it’s not the fastest.
 Direct means that you don’t have to change buses at the border or haul your luggage over the border — it stays on the bus while you get your visas.
 While many buses advertise themselves as direct buses, there are only two companies that are true direct buses: Nattakan and Giant Ibis.

 Giant Ibis, a company with great reputation in Cambodia, are now running buses between Bangkok and Siem Reap.
 The buses are new, the drivers are good, and the attendants are friendly and help you through the visa process at the border.
-Although the tickets are expensive at $32, it seems worth the price, and there are no booking fees.
+Although the tickets are more expensive at $35, it seems worth the price, and there are no booking fees.
 The Giant Ibis Siem Reap Bangkok direct bus leaves from 7:45 a.m.
-Tickets can be purchased online for a small fee of less that $1.
+Tickets can be purchased online.
 With an online booking, you can choose and reserve your seat in advance.
 Read our full review with photos of the Giant Ibis Bangkok bus.

 Taxi is the most expensive overland option, and doesn’t save much hassle over going by bus, as you still have to use two taxis and walk through the border on foot because cars aren’t allowed through the border.
 You can book a taxi at any guesthouse or local travel agent in Siem Reap, but you may get a cheaper rate by asking a tuk tuk driver to get one of his friends to do it.
 Prices from Siem Reap to Poipet are around $30 and take two hours.